New Hampshire Music Festival Inc

 How does New Hampshire Music Festival Inc spend its money?

 New Hampshire Music Festival Inc directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to New Hampshire Music Festival Inc tax-deductible?